Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

 \textsc{sphgal} models the non-equilibrium cooling of gas between temperatures of 10 K and $3\times10^4$ K using a chemical network with six chemical species (H$_2$, H$^+$, H, CO, C$^+$, O) and free electrons as outlined in detail in \citet{2016MNRAS.458.3528H} and \citet{2017MNRAS.471.2151H}.
 High-temperature gas cools according to the metallicity dependent cooling tables of \citet{2009MNRAS.393...99W}.

-Star formation proceeds in regions where the local Jeans-mass is resolved with less than half of the SPH kernel mass ($M_J<200 $ \mdot).
-As in \citet{2020ApJ...891....2L}, all gas particles crossing the threshold are immediately turned into star particles at an effective star formation efficiency per free-fall time of 100\%.
-For the sampling of stellar masses we follow the locally mass-conserving routine described in \citet{2019MNRAS.483.3363H} with a modified time-delay and a fully sampled IMF.
-To model the unresolved final collapse of gas into feedback-releasing stars, we implement a delay time between the decoupling of the star-forming gas particles and the onset of stellar feedback.
-In high-resolution ISM simulations, the time it takes for a gas cloud at a given density to form stars have been found to correlate with the local dynamical time ($t_\mathrm{dyn}$) or the free fall time \citep{2020ApJ...898...52M}.
-We therefore store the local dynamical time scale of the star-forming gas given by $t_\mathrm{dyn}=(4\pi G \rho)^{-1/2}$, where $G$ is the gravitational constant and $\rho$ is the gas density, for each new stellar particle when they cross the star formation threshold.
-These star particles remain inert for the duration of $t_\mathrm{dyn}$.
-In practice, most of the stars in our simulations form between densities of $10^{2}$ cm$^{-3}$ and $2\times 10^{5}$ cm$^{-3}$ (see also \citealt{2022MNRAS.509.5938H}), corresponding to $t_\mathrm{dyn}$ in the range from $\sim 0.04$ Myr to $\sim 3$ Myr.
+Star formation proceeds in regions where the local Jeans-mass is resolved with less than half of the SPH kernel mass (\mbox{$M_J<200 $ \mdot}) at an effective star formation efficiency per free-fall time of 100\%.
+We follow the locally mass-conserving IMF sampling routine described in \citet{2019MNRAS.483.3363H} with a modified feedback time-delay and a fully sampled stellar IMF.
+All gas particles crossing the threshold are decoupled from the hydrodynamics and tagged as reservoir particles which will be utilized in the sampling of the IMF.
+To model the unresolved final collapse of gas into feedback-releasing stars, we implement a physically motivated time delay for the onset of stellar feedback.
+In analytic models, observations and high-resolution ISM simulations, the star formation time scale is often connected with the local dynamical time ($t_\mathrm{dyn}$) or the free fall time (e.g. \citealt{2005ApJ...630..250K, 2011ApJ...730...40P, 2012ApJ...745...69K, 2012ApJ...761..156F, 2020ApJ...898...52M}).
+We therefore store the local dynamical time scale of the star-forming gas given by $t_\mathrm{dyn}=(4\pi G \rho)^{-1/2}$, where $G$ is the gravitational constant and $\rho$ is the gas density, for each new reservoir particle at the moment the particle crosses the star formation threshold.
+These particles remain inert for the duration of $t_\mathrm{dyn}$ and only interact with other particles through gravity.
+In practice, the most of the star formation threshold densities in our simulations span the range between $10^{2}$ cm$^{-3}$ and $2\times 10^{5}$ cm$^{-3}$ (see also \citealt{2022MNRAS.509.5938H}), corresponding to $t_\mathrm{dyn}$ in the range from $\sim 0.04$ Myr to $\sim 3$ Myr.